bcosca/fatfree/readme.md

 The most up-to-date documentation is located at [http://fatfreeframework.com/](http://fatfreeframework.com/).
 It contains examples of usage of the various framework components.

 The framework API documentation can also be viewed offline.
-It is contained in `lib/api.chm` of the distribution package.
-F3 uses [Doxygen](http://www.stack.nl/~dimitri/doxygen/) to generate output in compiled HTML format.
-You need a CHM reader to view its tree-structured contents.
-For Mac users, there's [Chmox](http://chmox.sourceforge.net/) and [iChm](http://code.google.com/p/ichm/).
-Linux users have more choices: [xCHM](http://xchm.sourceforge.net/), [GnoCHM](http://gnochm.sourceforge.net/), [ChmSee](http://code.google.com/p/chmsee/), and [Kchmviewer](http://www.ulduzsoft.com/linux/kchmviewer/).
-Windows supports `.chm` files right out of the box.
+It is contained in `lib/api/` folder of the distribution package.
+Use your favorite browser and point it to the `lib/api/index.html` file.

 ## Support and Licensing